kmantel/squawker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help Fritter improve
+about: Create a bug report to help Quacker improve
 title: "[BUG]"
 labels: bug
 assignees: ''

 ---

-> Please search for similar issues first, and also make sure you've tried the [latest version](https://github.com/jonjomckay/fritter/releases) of Fritter first, as the F-Droid version is sometimes out of date!
+> Please search for similar issues first, and also make sure you've tried the [latest version](https://github.com/TheHCJ/Quacker/releases) of Fritter first, as the IzzyOnDroid version is sometimes out of date!

 **Describe the bug**
 A clear description of what the bug is.